Sahana84/blackbeauty/README.md

 # test-blog
 ---
-## This is a test blog to test statis site with GitHub and Jekyll.
+## This is a test-blog to test static site with GitHub and Jekyll.
 ---

 ### Thanks for Reading!